alokstha1/wp-custom-social-sharing/README.md

 This plugin provides the capability to select the position (above content, after content, floating left and inside image) all at once and 3 different sizes ( small, medium and large ).

-Note: Whatsapp is enabled only for mobile or other small device browsers.

 **Plugin Features**